shuttle-hq/synth/docs/docs/getting_started/schema.md

 ### Writing Synth Schemas

 `Schema` nodes have different fields depending on the type of node.
-This makes sense, if you are generating `id`s, you're going to want to specify different parameters to if you are generating `String::DateTime`s.
+This makes sense, if you are generating Id's, you're going to want to specify different parameters to if you are generating a date or a time.

 However, all `Schema` nodes follow a similar template.

 - There is a boolean `optional` field, which tells Synth if a field is nullable or not.
-- Next there is a `type` field, which specifies which top-level `Schema` type the node is (`String`, `Number`, `Bool` etc.).
-Fields can often have a `subtype` which disambiguates certain types (for example is a `Number` a float `f64` or an unsigned integer `u64`.)
+- Next there is a `type` field, which specifies which top-level `Schema` type the node is (`string`, `number`, `bool` etc.).
+Fields can often have a `subtype` which disambiguates certain types (for example is a `number` a float `f64` or an unsigned integer `u64`.)
 - Finally, `Schema` nodes can have 0 or more fields which are specific to that node type.
 For more information refer to the documentation for that type.